What is Shareholders Equity?

 After the repurchase of the shares, ownership of the company’s equity returns to the issuer, which reduces the total outstanding share count (and net dilution).

-Since repurchased shares can no longer trade in the markets, treasury stock must be deducted from shareholders’ equity.
-But an important distinction is that the decline in equity value occurs to the “book value of equity”, rather than the market value.
+But an important distinction is that the decline in equity value occurs due to the “book value of equity”, rather than the market value.

-In recent years, more companies have been increasingly inclined to participate in share buyback programs rather than issuing dividends.
+In recent years, more companies have been increasingly inclined to participate in share buyback programs, rather than issuing dividends.

-Another benefit of share buybacks is that such corporate actions can send out a positive signal to the market, much like dividends, without the obligation to maintain the repurchases (e.g. a one-time repurchase).
+Another benefit of share buybacks is that such corporate actions can send a positive signal to the market, much like dividends, without the obligation to maintain the repurchases (e.g. a one-time repurchase).

 From the viewpoint of shareholders, treasury stock is a discretionary decision made by management to indirectly compensate equity holders.